wp-plugins/social-master/readme.txt

 = 4.0.1 =
 * Implementing New Pinterest Button API
-* Changing directory calls to support Multi-Domains wordpress installations
+* Changing directory calls to support Multi-Domain installations

 = 4.0 =
 * Implementing New Shortcode Framework v2.
 Shortcode box will now be available when editing a page or a post